On Onboard LiDAR-based Flying Object Detection: Flying objects detection algorithm

 A \textbf{Tracking module} is used to associate subsequent detections corresponding to the same objects, to estimate and predict the targets' states, and to compensate the processing delay of the detector.
-It receives the point clouds $\mathcal{P}$, detections $\mathcal{D}$, and the latest occupancy map $\mathcal{M}$.
+It receives the point clouds $\set{P}$, detections $\set{D}$, and the latest occupancy map $\map$.
 A buffer keeps the last $N_{\text{buf}}$ point clouds as sorted by the time of acquisition.
-When a new set of detections $\mathcal{D}$ is obtained, the corresponding point cloud is selected in the buffer.
+When a new set of detections $\set{D}$ is obtained, the corresponding point cloud is selected in the buffer ($\set{D}$ may be delayed by several iterations of the sensor's update rate).
 Each detection is then tracked through subsequent point clouds in the buffer to the latest one using a \ac{KF}-based multi-target tracking algorithm.
-The multi-target tracker also uses the latest map $\mathcal{M}$ to prevent track association to background points.
+The multi-target tracker also uses the latest map $\map$ to prevent track association to background points.

-All these algorithms are implemented using the PCL~\cite{pcl} and Eigen~\cite{eigen} libraries in C++ and within the ROS framework~\cite{ros} and the MRS UAV system~\cite{baca2021mrs}.
+All of these algorithms are implemented using the PCL~\cite{pcl} and Eigen~\cite{eigen} libraries in C++ and within the ROS framework~\cite{ros} and the MRS UAV system~\cite{baca2021mrs}.
 They run in parallel to leverage the multi-core architectures of modern CPUs.
-We release the implementation as open source\footnote{\href{https://mrs.felk.cvut.cz/flying-object-detection}{\url{https://mrs.felk.cvut.cz/flying-object-detection}}}.
-Detailed descriptions of the algorithms follow.
+As mentioned in sec.~\ref{sec:sota}, the source code is available online.
+Detailed descriptions of the algorithms follow below.